openalea/caribu/README.md

 **Reference:**
 Michael Chelle, Bruno Andrieu, K. Bouatouch.
 Nested radiosity for plant canopies. *The Visual Computer*, 1998, 14, pp.109-125.
 [10.1007/s003710050127](https://doi.org/10.1007/s003710050127). [hal-02697207](https://hal.inrae.fr/hal-04945340v1)

+## Content

+The suite is composed of two main sub-models : MCSail, that computes turbid medium equations on a layered canopy (derived from the SAIL model (Verhoef, 1984) and Canestra, that computes radiosity and projection.
+The suite also includes two utilities : periodise, that makes a scene suitable for infinite replication and S2v, that transforms a 3D scene in a 1D multi-layer system.

+It operates on a special scene object called Caribuscene, composed of a list of triangles with optical properties representing the plants, a set of direction and intensities (called light sources) representing the sky and a pattern delimiting the scene, used for infinitisation.

+This model is completed with a set of utilities for visualisation (using PlantGL), import of caribuscene from files or MTG, and tools for building light sources from meteorological data

+Ref: Wout Verhoef (1984), Light scattering by leaf layers with application to canopy reflectance modeling: the SAIL model.
+Remote Sensing of Environment, 16, 125-141

 ## Installation